callowaysutton/GP-Mods/README.md

 ```
 exit - quit GP
-help - print a list of primitive operations built into GP
+help - print a list of primitive operations built into eGP
 print (3 + 4) - print the result of an expression
 inspect (list 1 2 3) - inspect an object
 go - restart the user interface